Alessandra Mussolini: Entertainment career

 Mussolini was taken under the wing of her aunt Sophia Loren for a while and started a career as an actress in the Italian film industry during the 1970s.
 A Special Day (1977), in which she had a minor role as "Maria Luisa," won an American Golden Globe Award for Best Foreign Language Film and was nominated for an Academy Award for Best Foreign Language Film.

-During 1982, Mussolini released a pop music album of romantic songs under the title Amore on Alfa Records; the album was released only in Japan and has since become something of a collector's item.
+During 1982, Mussolini released a Japanese pop/City pop album of songs under the title Amore on Alfa Records; the album was released only in Japan and has since become something of a collector's item.
+She also competed at the 11th Tokyo Music Festival (held at the Budokan), winning a "silver" award.

 Mussolini also appeared as a glamour model, including on the cover of two European editions of Playboy, in Italy (August 1983) and Germany (November 1983).
 "When you are an actress, you are dealing with the body.
 Every actress does topless and stuff like this; you have to," she has said.

 Mussolini continued as an actress into the 1980s.
 Some of the films she featured in were made for Italian television.
 However, she still acted in standard cinematic films, such as The Assisi Underground in which she played a nun; the movie focused on the Roman Catholic Church rescuing Italian Jews from the Nazis in 1943.
 She starred in her final film in 1990 and then left the film industry to continue studying after a producer asked her to change her name.